 This is perhaps the most surprising belt holder.
 Guardians of the Galaxy caught most people off guard.
 Many casual fans had no idea what a talking tree and genetically engineered talking raccoon had to do with each other.
 What stole the championship belt away from Avengers?

-The film became a classic, filled with a rock n roll, edgier humor than Marvel previously displayed, and a rare opportunity to share a storyline that most fans wouldn’t know (as opposed to Superman or Batman).
+The film became a classic, filled with rock n roll, and an edgier humor than Marvel previously displayed, along with a rare opportunity to share a story-line that most fans wouldn’t know (as opposed to Superman or Batman).
+It was refreshing.

 The “Teenage Mutant Ninja Turtles” movie was abysmal.
 “Avengers: Age of Ultron’s” villain had more charisma than the whole cast put together.”
 “Ant-Man” was way too predictable, the “Fantastic Four” reboot joined the ranks of failed reboots, and at this point America was starting to grow weary of superhero films.